Contact us at info@ck9training.com or (682) 283-1770 if you can't find an answer to your question.

 Unlike large companies, we don't have the ability to make up losses by taking in larger quantities.
 Please understand that we love and support all professions, armed forces, and ages.
 We just don't want to charge anyone a penny more than what's necessary!
 We truly aim to be affordable while at the same time supporting our small quota.
 See our full pricing info here.

-Oh my goodness, yes!!
+Oh, my goodness, yes!!
 Humane training does not alter your dog's personality nor break their spirit.
 Training isn't about beating your dog into submission, it's about establishing leadership and opening up communication.
 With dogs, leadership does require you to be firm, but this is natural.
 We are very fair and humane with our discipline, and even more generous with our praise!
 Though it's true that not all dogs love the training process (I mean, really, who likes being bossed around all of a sudden?), we take the extra steps to keep spirits up and show your dog that they are loved.
 Your dog will see that it's only the behavior that is disliked, not themselves.
 You'll find it to be a bonding experience, and everyone is happier in the end, even your dog!

 The flip side of this is that training does not alter a dog's personality even if you want it to.
 Cocky dogs will stay cocky!
 Goofy dogs will stay goofy!
 Dominant dogs will maintain their dominant nature (just not dominant over you!).
 We'll help your dog be their personal best without changing who they are.